-It is a very common problem, affecting around a quarter of patients in Western countries and represents approximately 4% of general practitioner/primary care appointments.
+It is a very common problem, affecting around a quarter of the population in Western countries and represents approximately 4% of primary care appointments.
 It is twice as common in men compared to women.

 In this article, we shall look at the risk factors, clinical features and management of gastro-oesophageal reflux disease.

-The refluxed acidic gastric contents (or alkaline bile) can cause pain and mucosal damage in the oesophagus.
+The refluxed acidic gastric contents (or rarely alkaline bile) result in pain and mucosal damage in the oesophagus

 The main symptom of gastro-oesophageal reflux disease is chest pain.
-This is classically a burning retrosternal sensation, that is worse after meals, lying down, bending over or straining.
+This is classically a burning retrosternal sensation, worse after meals, lying down, bending over, or straining.
 Typically, it is relieved (at least partially) by antacids.

 The Los Angeles Classification of Reflux

-The Los Angeles classification grades reflux oesophagitis based on severity from the endoscopic findings of mucosal breaks in the distal oesophagus:
+The Los Angeles classification can be used to grade reflux oesophagitis based on severity from the endoscopic findings of mucosal breaks in the distal oesophagus: